elpeyotl/nuxtNetlify/content/blog/2021-01-13-das-ist-mein-erster-blog-vom-püffler.md

 albums:
   - selftitled
 ---
 Chris created a fantastic website and Sarah has been taking care of translations and the newsletter for quite some time.
-Thank you at for this <3
+Thank you for this and welcome to the team <3